mariobox/Hugo-Source/content/post/minimalhugo.md

 These are good for the common areas of your site.
 Go ahead and create:

-* header.html (includes a link to the style sheet and the site's navigation)
+* header.html (must include a link to the style sheet and the site's navigation)
 * footer.html (for copyright or similar info)

 Place these templates in a folder called /layouts/partials/.
 These partial templates can be called from any other template (for example from single.hmtl or list.html) by simply using the following code within those templates: